DianaOlympos/jekyll_softwaremaxims/_posts/2023-06-06-remove-constraints.md

 ---
-title: Remove Constraints Instead Of Saying What Good Looks Like
+title: Remove Constraints To Get Results
 ---
 We look at the world and make decisions for our actions through models.
 Depending on the context, some models will be more fruitful to apply than